learningequality/kolibri-docs/docs/howto/rpi.rst

 .. code-block:: console

-  sudo nano /etc/network/interfaces.d/hotspot.conf
+  sudo nano /etc/dhcpcd.conf

-Copy and paste the following text, then press :guilabel:`CTRL` + :guilabel:`X` to save and exit.
+Use the arrow keys to navigate to the end of the file, then copy and paste the following text and press :guilabel:`CTRL` + :guilabel:`X` to save and exit.

 .. code-block:: text